ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 permalink: covid-19/sarscov2_submission.html
 ---

+{% include note.html content="The content of this page is not final." %}

 ## General

 ELIXIR Belgium has developed a galaxy tool for submission of SARS-Cov-2 genetic sequences and associated metadata to public repositories, namely the European Nucleotide Archive ([ENA](https://www.ebi.ac.uk/ena/browser/home)) and in the future [GISAID](https://www.gisaid.org/).
 The tool is packaged in a Galaxy container for easy distribution.
 It can be run locally or via ELIXIR Belgium’s Covid-19-dedicated Galaxy instance.
 A [short introduction to Galaxy](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html) is recommended for users unfamiliar with the platform.